 Because of Oregon’s coastline, the state was an ideal location for many shipyards.
-When these shipyards peaked in production, the use of asbestos-containing products was extensive and many workers were exposed to the toxic material.
+When these shipyards peaked in production, the use of asbestos-containing products was extensive.
+Many workers were exposed to the toxic material.

-Asbestos was commercially produced at three locations in Oregon, including the Mount Vernon deposit in Grant County, the Raspberry Creek deposit in Jackson County, and the L.E.J.
+Asbestos was commercially produced at three locations in Oregon.
+The Mount Vernon deposit in Grant County, the Raspberry Creek deposit in Jackson County, and the L.E.J.
 Asbestos mine in Josephine County.
-The Mount Vernon deposit was managed by the Coast Asbestos Company, where production began in 1959.
-The mine produced chrysotile asbestos, and as much as 5,000 pounds of recovered fiber could be processed every eight-hour shift.
+The Coast Asbestos Company managed the Mount Vernon deposit, where production began in 1959.
+The mine produced chrysotile asbestos.
+Workers processed as much as 5,000 pounds of recovered fiber every eight-hour shift.

-In 1943, the Raspberry Creek deposit was mined for tremolite asbestos.
-The work was carried through on the south side of the creek, about a quarter mile to the west of the fork at Evans Creek.
+In 1943, workers mined the Raspberry Creek deposit for tremolite asbestos.
+The work occurred on the south side of the creek, about a quarter mile to the west of the fork at Evans Creek.
 During that year, the mine produced 600 pounds of fiber.
 The L.E.J.
-Asbestos mine also produced a relatively small amount of tremolite asbestos.
-The deposit was located on the southwest side of Bolt Mountain.
+Asbestos mine also produced a small amount of tremolite asbestos.
+The deposit was on the southwest side of Bolt Mountain.
 In 1952, the mine processed three tons of tremolite asbestos.